Mantish/Ajax-Post-Carousel/readme.md

 = 0.2.1 =

-* Fixed some bugs in Internet Eplorer and Google Chrome.
+* Fixed some bugs in Internet Explorer and Google Chrome.

 = 0.2 =